 The 105th MPEG meeting was held in Vienna, Austria.
 The GPAC team presented many contributions (see below) to the Systems group related to the ISO Base Media File Format, the MPEG-2 Transport Stream or the MPEG-DASH standards.
 The contributions were largely well received.
 This post gives some details.
 Continue reading GPAC’s contributions to MPEG 105th meeting

 GPAC is becoming quite a large piece of software and, unfortunately despite our care, is not bug-free… This is where you, as GPAC users, can help.
-If you discover a problem, you can report it using our Sourceforge bug tracker or our GitHub bug tracker.
+If you discover a problem, you can report it using our GitHub bug tracker (old bugs were in our Sourceforge bug tracker ) .

 Filing a bug, if this is done well, is the best way to ensure that the problem will be fixed.
 However, if the bug is not filed correctly, it is the best way to ensure that it won’t get fixed.
 This post gives guidelines on how to file a bug, properly.
 Continue reading How to file a bug properly